barvim77/test/README.md

 # Tags
 Use --tags [Tagname] to enable/disable parts of tasks.
-On default all tasks are enabled, but if you used at once single tag, then unicluded tagged tasks will be disabled.
+On default all tasks are enabled, but if you used at least one tag, then unicluded tagged tasks will be disabled.

 | **Tagname**   | **Description**|
 |:---------|:------------|